-What's New for the 2004 Acura NSX?
-Now entering its fourteenth year of production, the aluminum-bodied Acura NSX gains a trunk-mounted six-disc CD changer and remote keyless entry as standard equipment for 2004.
-Also new are the shifter knob and the gauge cluster surround.
+What's New for the 2005 Acura NSX?
+Now entering its fifteenth year of production, the aluminum-bodied Acura NSX receives no changes for 2005.

 Mid-engined handling balance

 Sharp steering response

 Aluminum bodywork can be expensive to repair

 NSX was originally engineered during Bush Sr.'s administration

 Editor's Advice: Unusual indeed is the automobile that can survive for well over a decade without significant change and still remain an enticing prospect.
 The 2005 Acura NSX is such an automobile.
 Though short on power compared to even the lowly Ford Mustang GT, the 290-horse (252 if the SportShift sequential automatic is specified), mid-engined NSX is also remarkably short on curb weight, making it agile, responsive, and a wonderful dance partner on a twisting two-lane road.
 Sure, the price is steep, but what cost icon ownership?

 "Since 1995, we've helped millions of customers get connected to a local Car.com Accredited